 Bunyan was fervently supported by the Foster family who lived at Castle Farm, Preston.
 They provided him with safety, sustenance and shelter.

-This romantic tradition, centred on Bunyan, spawned many churches and chapels in the area including Tilehouse Street (which had Fosters as founder members) and Back Street Baptist churches at Hitchin.
+This romantic tradition, centred on Bunyan, spawned many churches and chapels in the area including Tilehouse Street (which had Fosters as founder members) and Back Street Baptist churches in Hitchin.

 With this background in mind -